 Accounting principles generally accepted in the United States of America require disclosure of certain significant estimates and current vulnerabilities due to certain concentrations.
 Those matters include the following:

 Contributions

-Approximately 35% of contributions were received from one donor in 2021 and approximately 20% of contributions were received from one donor in 2020.
+Approximately 65% and 35% of contributions were received from one donor in 2022 and 2021, respectively.